ArielPinhas/ShinyApplicationReproduciblePitch/ShinyAppReproduciblePitch.md

 Old Faithful Geyser Data

-Description
+Description:
 Waiting time between eruptions and the duration of the eruption for the Old Faithful geyser in Yellowstone National Park, Wyoming, USA.

-We show how the number of histogram bins influence the graph visability.
+We show how the number of histogram bins influence the graph visibility.

 Access to my ShinyApp page via - https://thenomadcanary.shinyapps.io/ShinyAppReproduciblePitch/